EU-Reporting for the Calendar Year 2025

-According to the Renewable Energy Directive or RED II (Directive (EU) 2018/2001), each recognised voluntary certification scheme, including ISCC EU, is obliged to send a report to the European Commission every year.
+According to the revised Renewable Energy Directive or RED III (revised Directive (EU) 2018/2001), each recognised voluntary certification scheme, including ISCC EU, must send an annual report to the European Commission.
 This report has to include the amounts of sustainable material (feedstock, biofuels, bioliquids and biomass fuels) certified by the scheme in the previous calendar year.

-You can copy and paste information such as the company name and ISCC Registration Number from the email that was sent to you by ISCC recently (Subject: ISCC EU Reporting for the Calendar Year 2023).
-Please note that you can only open this webpage by using the link provided in the email.
+You can copy and paste information such as the company name and ISCC Registration Number from the email that was sent to you by ISCC recently (Subject: ISCC EU Reporting for the Calendar Year 2025).

-Please carefully read the information in the FAQs below, as they will help you to complete the form correctly.
+Please carefully read the FAQs below: they describe how to complete the form correctly.
+You will find the webform at the end of this page.

-Please only enter full numbers into the field “Amounts”.
+Note: only enter full numbers into the field “Amounts”.
 We ask you to round decimal numbers to full numbers.
+Do not use any commas, full stops, decimal points etc.

 Example 1